wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 protect classified data.
 In this article, I'll explain how AES works and why it's secure.

-This article is written for anyone who has knowledge of basic number theory and computer knowledge.
+This article is written for anyone who has knowledge of pre-calculus math and computer knowledge.
 No prior knowledge of cryptography is required.

 [advanced-encryption-standard]: https://en.wikipedia.org/wiki/Advanced_Encryption_Standard "Advanced Encryption Standard"

 ## Galois field theory

-AES makes extensive use of Galois field Theory, which I'm going to give a very brief introduction to.
+AES makes extensive use of Galois field theory, which I'm going to give a very brief introduction to.
 For more details see [Galois Field in Cryptography][galois-field-in-cryptography].

 A [Galois field][finite-field] is a [field][field-mathematics] containing a